collective/collective.warmup/README.rst

 Health check
 ------------
-In order not to mark backend healthy to early by the load-balancer, before proper warmup, this package defines a browser view called ``@@health.check`` which can be used within your load-balancer probe mechanism.
+In order not to mark backend healthy too early by the load-balancer, before proper warmup, this package defines a browser view called ``@@health.check`` which can be used within your load-balancer probe mechanism.
 See bellow a Varnish configuration example::